xXxSpicyBoiiixXx/xXxSpicyBoiiixXx/README.md

 ## **🤔 About me**
-- 🔭 I am a cybersecurity consultant who dabbles in coding ;)
+- 🔭 I am a cybersecurity consultant who dabbles in coding and greatly supports open source.
+Linux over Windows/MacOS any day.
 - 🌱 I’m currently learning operating systems, system security, and a slew of other things.
-- 👨‍💻 Contributing to [EndeavourOS](https://github.com/endeavouros-team)!
-Come help out on this amazing open-source OS.
+- 👨‍💻 Contributing to various open source projects such as [EndeavourOS](https://github.com/endeavouros-team), [Caldera](https://github.com/mitre/caldera) and [Raven](https://github.com/CycodeLabs/raven)!
 - 👯 I’m looking to collaborate on various projects!
 Please contact me and we can discuss different ideas and problems we can work on together.
 - 💬 Ask me about cybersecurity, coding, or physics.
 - 📫 How to reach me: <br> Email - mdhaliev@gmail.com <br>